Evan Jones (writer): 1949–1952: Oxford and "The Song of the Banana Man"

-Jones went on to attend Wadham College, Oxford, graduating in 1952 with a BA (Hons.) degree in English Language and Literature.
-In order to reach England, he and a friend stowed away on a banana boat bound for London; from there, he took a taxi to Oxford paid for with money won playing poker during his voyage.
-At Oxford, Jones was a member of a clique of Rhodes scholars and international students, two of whom were Jamaican: the future editor of The Gleaner, Hector Wynter, and Neville Dawes, who would go on to direct the Institute of Jamaica.
+Jones went on to attend Wadham College, Oxford, graduating in 1952 with a Bachelor of Arts degree in English Language and Literature.
+According to Ian Thomson, in order to reach England Jones and a friend stowed away on a banana boat bound for London.
+From there, he took a taxi to Oxford paid for with money won playing poker during his voyage.
+Jones stated that he initially "hated" and "loathed" Oxford because of the arrogance of his publicly educated peers.
+However, by his second year, he had become a member of a clique of Rhodes scholars and international students, two of whom were Jamaican: the future editor of The Gleaner, Hector Wynter, and Neville Dawes, who would go on to direct the Institute of Jamaica.
 Other members included the American mathematician Robert W. Bass and the producer Christopher Ralling, who later collaborated with Jones on The Fight Against Slavery (1975).

-It was in conversation with Dawes, however, that Jones declared his intention to synthesise English and Jamaican literary traditions; the result was his seminal poem "The Song of the Banana Man", which sets patois to English metrical verse.
-Written in 1952, broadcast on the BBC World Service's programme Caribbean Voices in 1953 and published in the Barbadian literary magazine BIM in 1954, the poem is frequently cited by other writers, including Lorna Goodison, former poet laureate of Jamaica, and Raymond Antrobus, who as a child had the poem on his bedroom wall, put there by his Jamaican father.
-The Dub poets of the 1970s, namely Linton Kwesi Johnson, Mutabaruka and Mikey Smith, also recognise the poem as a significant influence.
-"The Song of the Banana Man" is taught in schools throughout the Caribbean and published in anthologies worldwide.
+It was in conversation with Dawes, however, that Jones declared his intention to synthesise English and Jamaican literary traditions; the result was the seminal poem "The Song of the Banana Man", which sets Patois to English metrical verse.
+Written in 1952, broadcast on the BBC World Service's programme Caribbean Voices in 1953, and published in the Barbadian literary magazine Bim in 1954, the poem is frequently cited by other writers, including Lorna Goodison, former poet laureate of Jamaica, and Raymond Antrobus, whose Jamaican father had the poem on his bedroom wall.
+The dub poets of the 1970s, namely Linton Kwesi Johnson, Mutabaruka and Mikey Smith, also recognise the poem as a significant influence.